PranavT3626/Calculator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- Thanks to [OpenAI](https://openai.com) for providing guidance and inspiration.
 - Special thanks to all contributors and supporters of this project.